ABI-Tutorials/CellML-OpenCOR-PMR/source/create_and_first_run.rst

 You can move the graphical output traces around with ‘left click and drag’ and you can change the horizontal or vertical scale with ‘right click and drag’.
-Holding the SHIIFT key down while clicking on a graphical output panel allows you to interrogate the solution at any point.
+Holding the SHIFT key down while clicking on a graphical output panel allows you to interrogate the solution at any point.
 Right clicking on a panel provides zoom facilities.